-Liquidity risks may arise when a particular underlying investment is difficult to sell.
-Because the Fund may invest in illiquid securities, there is a risk that the Fund may not have the ability to free up financial resources that may be needed to meet certain obligations.
+Liquidity risks can arise when a particular underlying investment becomes difficult to sell.
+Mortgage receivables are illiquid assets, and corporate bonds may also become illiquid or be difficult to sell in certain market conditions.
+Consequently, there is a risk that the Fund may not have the ability to generate sufficient financial resources to meet certain obligations.